sogou/workflow/docs/en/FAQ.md

   * If the number of concurrent connections has reached the maximum value, the task will get a system error **EAGAIN**.
 * Not all connections on the same destination address and port meet the multiplexing conditions.
 For example, the database connections created with different user names or passwords cannot be reused.

 Although our framework does not support to specify the connection to be used by a task, it support to specify connection context.
 This function is very important for implementing a stateful server.
-Please refer to [About connection context](https://github.com/sogou/workflow/blob/master/docs/about-connection-context.md) for details.

 ### Is there load balancing if there are multiple IP addresses under the same domain name?